sportsclimbs/grades/content/lists/uk-routes.md

 The best years have been 2020 with 11 ascents in total, 2016 with 10 and 2011 with 9.

+2021 has got off to a good start with another ascent of Rainshadow, a direct finish to Make it Funky, a new hard route at Kilnsey and the second ascent of Batshadow.

 {{< data/uk-routes >}}